iberlinson/SX-AO/Workflows/Umbrella-Notification-Security-Events__definition_workflow_01UAZNIE39WZ75XUNaBm9qd8a1MIjIsJzO8/Umbrella_notification_readme.md

        2. Yes - continue workflow execution
     5. For each entries in the security report, check if the domain exists in the Global statistics table
        1. if No :
-          1. Notify in Webex Teams
+          1. If enable, Notify in Webex Teams
+          2. If enable, Notify via Email
-          2. Add the domain to statistics table with Notified.= True and Hits = 1
+          3. Add the domain to statistics table with Notified.= True and Hits = 1
        2. If yes and Notified = False (notifcation enable for the domain)
-          1. Notify in Webex Teams
+          1. If enable, Notify in Webex Teams
+          2. If enable, Notify via Emil
-          2. Update row in statistics table with Notified.= True and Hits = Hits + 1
+          3. Update row in statistics table with Notified.= True and Hits = Hits + 1
        3. If yes and Notified = True (notification disable)
           1. Update row in statistics table with Notified.= True and Hits = Hits + 1
     6. Admin